Best Of17 min read

 A2Hosting

-A2 Hosting has built their whole brand around performance, and their Turbo plans — running LiteSpeed servers with what they claim are 20x faster page loads — are the centerpiece.
-For ecommerce stores where page speed directly correlates with conversion rate (Google's own Core Web Vitals data confirms a 1-second delay can drop conversions by up to 7%), A2's Turbo plans deserve a serious look.
+A2 Hosting has built their entire brand around performance, and their Turbo plans — running LiteSpeed servers with what they claim are 20x faster page loads — are the centerpiece.
+For ecommerce stores where page speed directly correlates with conversion (Google's own data confirms a 1-second delay can drop conversions by up to 7%), A2's Turbo plans deserve serious consideration.

-Here's the deal though: the non-Turbo plans are fine but don't meaningfully differentiate from the competition.
+Here's the real talk: their non-Turbo plans are fine but don't meaningfully stand out from the pack.
 Don't buy the base plans here.
-Go Turbo or go elsewhere — that's not me being dramatic, it's just where the actual value lives.
+Go Turbo or look elsewhere — that's not me being dramatic, it's just where the actual value lives with A2.

 Key Features: